deepgram/content/articles/en/community/high-latency-pre-recorded-audio-api-1308612539063472141.md

 1. **Network Issues:** Slow or unstable internet connections can affect the speed at which audio data is transmitted to Deepgram's servers.
 Ensure your internet connection is robust and stable.

 2. **Server-Side Issues:** Sometimes, server-side issues can lead to increased latency.
-Deepgram provides a status page (<https://status.deepgram.com/#>) where you can check for any ongoing server issues or maintenance that might be impacting latency.
+Deepgram provides a [Status Page] (https://status.deepgram.com/#) where you can check for any ongoing server issues or maintenance that might be impacting latency.

 3. **Large Audio Files:** If the audio files being processed are unusually large, it can take longer to process them.
 Consider breaking large files into smaller chunks if possible.